-Wedding photography tips28 March 2018
+Wedding photography tips Shoot Great Wedding Photos28 March 2018

 1:Set the colour balance manually.
 I have lost count on the amount of times I have had to retouch wedding photos, to correct a “yellow” or “green” colour cast in all the photos.
 Weddings usually take place in at least two locations, so it is imperative that the photographer remembers to set the white balance for both locations.

 5: As a resource always take extra photographs of the venue(s).
 In my experience as a photo retoucher.
 I have had many requests from my clients to change the background of a photo, that was taken in a not so ideal location be retouched, say to in front of the church or venue as an example.
 This may not be a fault of the photographer, many clients may change their mind about the ideal setting for the wedding photos after they have been completed.

 These are only but a few of the common problems I encounter when retouching wedding photographs, I hope this post has been of some use to you.
 Feel free to contact me if you need any advice with when shooting a wedding.